elmofromok/mylifeinweeks/roadmap.md

 ## 🌟 **Nice-to-Have Enhancements**

-- 🖼️ Add images for key events.
+- 🖼️ Add images for key events
-- 🌗 Dark mode toggle.
+- 🌗 Dark mode toggle ✓
-- 📜 Scrollable timeline with animations.
+- 📜 Scrollable timeline with animations
-- 🏙️ Group events by "chapters" of life (e.g., Education, Career, Travels).
+- 🏙️ Group events by "chapters" of life (e.g., Education, Career, Travels)
+- 🌡️ Add temperature data visualization for each week based on location

 ---